Pizzuti92/MG-MAMPOSSt/README.md

 ### Dataset

 The directory data/ stores the datafiles of projected phase spaces (p.p.s) that serve as input to the MG-MAMPOSSt procedure.
 The files are structured as a table where the number of rows coincides with the number of data points.
-The first column is the projected radius in units of $\text{kpc}$, the second and thirds columns represent the l.o.s. velocities and the associated errors in units of $\text{km/s}$.
+The first column is the projected radius in units of $`\text{kpc}`$, the second and thirds columns represent the l.o.s. velocities and the associated errors in units of $`\text{km/s}`$.
 Note that data points should be given in the rest frame of the cluster.
 The first two lines are considered as comment lines when \textsc{MG-MAMPOSSt} read the data.

 ### Input parameters